zechnerlab/CommunityMoments/README.md

 ```

 # Usage
-To recreate the plots in the paper, run each of the notebooks for each plot.
+The python scripts **writeAnt.py** and **GenerateReducedMoments.py** contain functions used in the Python notebooks.
+To recreate the plots in the paper, run each of the notebooks for each figure.
 The current number of SSA samples are set to 100, but can be changed to any number in the section entitled 'Run SSA for comparison'.
 We used 2000 stochastic simulations in the paper.